 They will look much more diverse and colorful than in conventional pyramids.
 Every employee can apply for various roles and will be elected by the other team members, provided they find him or her suited for the position.
 Thus, even a younger employee could wind up on the steering team, with a chance to prove his or her leadership capability.
 On the other hand, those who are more interested in specialist issues can aim for a leading role in the technical departments where they will define standards, act as a mentor and will keep up the skill level of their teams.
 So there is a variety of exciting options on offer.

 How long did the change process take?

 It is still ongoing, and we keep learning.
 The big challenge lies not in defining positions and drawing a new org chart. - Actually, we do not even have one now.
 Rather, we struggle to integrate conception of man into our professional routines, one that helps us to interact on a level playing field.
 This involves a company culture that invites feedback and a collaborative spirit.
 It can also only work with people who have enough self-confidence to volunteer to make decisions and shoulder the responsibility.
-I think it will take three years until the old approaches have made way for the new.

 How should one tick culturally to approach this kind of project?